achhetr/terminal-app-coding-examples/shopping_project/info.md

 write a shopping cart to order any items and print receipt `Your total for 10 bananas and 14kg apples are = $53.00`

-# Static Method using @staticmethod
-# Class method using @classmethod